unoplatform/uno/doc/articles/features/open-id-connect.md

     var startUri = new Uri(_loginState.StartUrl);

 	// Important: there should be NO await before calling .AuthenticateAsync() - at least
-	// on WebAssembly, in order to avoid triggering the popup blocker mechanisms. var userResult = await WebAuthenticationBroker.AuthenticateAsync(WebAuthenticationOptions.None, startUri);
+	// on WebAssembly, in order to prevent triggering the popup blocker mechanisms. var userResult = await WebAuthenticationBroker.AuthenticateAsync(WebAuthenticationOptions.None, startUri);

 	if(userResult.ResponseStatus != WebAuthenticationStatus.Success)